Positive stereotype: Association with negative stereotypes

 Social groups typically are associated with both positive and negative stereotypes.
 For example, women are positively stereotyped as warm but negatively stereotyped as weak; Asian-Americans are positively stereotyped as competent but negatively stereotyped as cold; Black Americans are positively stereotyped as athletic but negatively stereotyped as unintelligent.
 An individual targeted by a positive stereotype associated with their social group may assume that the stereotyper also believes they possess the negative stereotypes associated with the group.
 The negative stereotype that is assumed to be held by the stereotyper depends on to what social group the positive stereotype references.
 In a study by Siy & Cheryan (2016), Asian-American men were either exposed to a positive stereotype about their race (e.g., "Asians are ambitious") or their gender (e.g., "Men are ambitious").
 Asian men that were positively stereotyped based on their gender were more likely to believe that negative gender stereotypes (e.g., aggressive, dominant) were also being applied to them than those who were only targets of positive racial stereotypes.
 In a similar manner, Asian men that were targets of positive racial stereotypes were more likely to believe that negative racial stereotypes (e.g., bad at driving, bad at English) were also being applied to them.

+Example

+The Model Minority Myth perfectly explains how positive stereotypes have negative consequences.
+The model minority myth is a stereotype against Asian Americans and it states how all Asian Americans are intelligent, hard-working, and academically more successful than other minorities.
+In order words, it says that Asian Americans outperform other racial groups in school.

+The model minority myth is a positive stereotype, which says Asian Americans outperform other groups, but it also has negative stereotypes associated with it.
+Due to this stereotype, Asian Americans are faced with frequent racism, which causes interracial tension.
+On top of that, the myth deemphasizes the academic problems that Asian Americans have.
+Since Asian Americans are perceived with this "positive" stereotype, they tend to hide their personal problems because they don't want to break this "positive" stereotype around them.
+It makes people hide in a shell because they don't want to be the odd one out.
+They want to fit into the stereotype, even if they don't.
+This positive stereotype ignores the diversity in the group of Asian Americans by not understanding that not all Asian Americans have same resources or even the same experiences.

+The model minority myth puts into perspective how good stereotypes can still be associated with negative stereotypes, so people need to be careful of their words because it can make someone feel less of a person in their group.